pwa-builder/pwa-auth/README.md

 <pwa-auth
     microsoftkey="..."
     googlekey="..."
-    facebookkey="...">
+    facebookkey="..."
+    applekey="...">
 </pwa-auth>
 ```

-3. Create one or more keys to let your users sign-in with Microsoft, Google, or Facebook.
+3. Create one or more keys to let your users sign-in with Microsoft, Google, Facebook, or Apple.
 You'll need to provide at least one key.
 To create a key for each service, see [creating keys](#creating-keys).

 ### NPM